Nodular Fasciitis of the breast

 In addition to the spindle cells, nodular fasciitis will often feature wide bands of collagen and vascular (blood vessel) proliferation.
 Lymphocytes are also frequently encountered.
-(Lymphocytes are a type of white blood cell that function as antibodies against injury and infection).
+(Lymphocytes are a type of white blood cell that functions as antibodies against injury and infection).

 Nodular fasciitis also can show a certain degree of cell mitosis and ‘cellularity‘ (large amounts of cells and many different types of cells), which can also raise suspicions of malignancy, even though they are benign.